Katz Underwear Company: Opening in the Empire State Building (1933 – 1948)

-Expansion
+Further expansion (1948 – 1986)

 In 1948, it was announced that a modern, new facility would be constructed on Sunrise Avenue in Honesdale.
 First occupied in August 1949, the factory underwent four expansions due to the increased volume of the business.

 In 1954, it became apparent that the 102,000 sq. ft.
 Sunrise Avenue Complex would not be capable of filling all the orders the company was receiving, so it sought contractor plants.

 The first was Solomon & Co.
 Manufacturing in Lowell, Massachusetts, which was owned by Joseph P. Solomon.
 It was followed by Rohr Lingerie in Old Forge, Pennsylvania, in 1963, and Coatesville Lingerie, Coatesville, Pennsylvania, in 1968.
 These firms were later joined by Blough-Wagner Manufacturing, Middleburg, Pennsylvania, in 1969 and by Varsity Manufacturing, Susquehanna, Pennsylvania, in 1972.

 By the mid-1970s through the mid-1980s, these plants employed over 550 people who were exclusively involved with the Katz label.
 In addition, to the over 500 employees at the Honesdale locations, the total workforce numbered over 1,000.

 By 1985 the Katz Facilities included the main complex on Sunrise Avenue, the original Sixth Street site which was utilized for business offices, warehousing and shipping, and three additional warehouses located on Church, Thirteenth and Chapel Street(s), the latter was developed for shipping and receiving by rail.

 Through the end of the 1980s, the company was cutting and sewing over seven million yards of fabric a year.
 The sales force of over forty people nationwide at that time was active in Boston, Atlanta, Dallas, Chicago, Minneapolis and Los Angeles.

 By 1985, the company was greatly diversified in its manufacturing.
 The simple sleepwear gowns remained important, but the rise of loungewear and specialty items became a vital addition to the growth of the business, necessitating the services of a full-time New York designer.

 In 1986, with over 7,000 accounts nationwide and internationally, the third generation was transitioning management to the fourth generation as the retirement of Edward L. Freeman, grandson of Jacob F. was ending his tenure as president after nearly forty-five years.

-Sale and closing
+Sale, closing, and aftermath (1986 – 1993)

-In 1986, the family of the late Robert F. Katz, Sr., the grandson of Jacob F. Katz purchased the outstanding family shares of the company for $10.3M.
+In 1986, the family of Robert F. Katz, Sr., the grandson of Jacob F. Katz purchased the outstanding family shares of the company for $10.3M.
 The stockholders were David Katz, William Roos and Edna Roos Lewis the grandchildren of Jonas Katz and from the family of Jacob F. Katz; Kathryn D. Perkins, Marjorie K. Yannis, Edward L. Freeman and Martha F. Sader both principal and trustee for Edward E. Sader, his great great grandson.

-The company continued under the new management until 1993, when the children of Robert Katz; Robert, Marian and James decided to close the company.
+The company continued under the new management until 1993, when the children of Robert W. Katz; Robert, Mariann and James decided to close the company.

-The factory building on Sixth Street was restored by Rudy Schemitz, and by 2018, it housed multiple businesses, including a print shop, gallery, yoga studios, and event space "6th and River."